Overcoming GitHub Login Challenges

 return str(e)

-JavaScript with HTML5 for User Interaction
+JavaScript and HTML5 for Interaction with Users

 <html>